 Sometimes it can really be that simple, you have simply exhausted all available promotions, tasks, challenges and it’s time to move on to pastures new to progress yourself, and your career.
 Of course, you can stay put and just drift along, that’s absolutely fine.
 But if you find yourself becoming unsatisfied and bored, then the solution is an obvious one.

-Getting a New Job
+Part Two: How to Get a New Job

 I have written several posts about life after graduation, careers, interviews (and here) and getting into marketing, but sometimes getting a new job isn’t as straightforward as it should/could be, even if you take on all the advice and do everything by the book as it were (I have experience of this first-hand).
 However, while some find this mindset annoying, I really am a believer that everything happens for a reason, and if you were unsuccessful in a job interview, for example, that’s because that wasn’t the job for you and something better is still out there waiting for you.
 Patience really is the key when it comes to job searching, but persistence always pays off in the end.